Marina Information

 When approaching the lock entrance beware of strong cross tides until you are inside the knuckles.
 Once inside the lock widens out and there are hanging lines on both sides of the lock.
 Locking in and out is normally available for 1.5 to 2 hours either side of HW (for craft drawing 1.5m).
 If there is not enough water to enter boats can wait on the inside of Greenland Pier, and boats must not be left unattended here because of problems with wash.
 Good fendering will be needed and note this is not on the outside of the pier itself which is in heavy use.

 South Dock Marina is probably the largest London Marina, (not counting West India Docks for club rallies) and is run by Southwark Council.
-Prices here work out at under £22.99 for boats between 10 and 15 m long.
+Prices here (2022) work out at £5.54 per metre per night with a minimum charge for 8metres; they are hoping to hold that for a couple of years

-Transport to the rest of London is via Canada Wharf tube station, and the River Bus can whisk you to central London very quickly.
+Transport to the rest of London is via Canada Wharf tube station, and the River Bus can whisk you to central London very quickly (takes about 25 minutes to London Bridge and is every 20 minutes)

 Pushing northwards up Limehouse Reach the next mooring opportunity comes up after you have passed Canary Wharf on your starboard side, and the River swings round to the West again.
 Here on your starboard side you will find the lock entrance to Limehouse Basin.
 (This can be seen in the photo gallery).